1. Rainbow connection

 4 Crazy Kings offers up this neat idea for making notepads as teachers' gifts and her child's personalized drawings are just too adorable!

 Mama King explains that after her daughter drew pictures of her teachers, she scanned and sized the images, included their names and then took them to Kinkos for binding and cutting to be made into 75-page notepads.
-And the best part?
-Each notepad only cost a whopping total of $5.50.
-Visit 4 Crazy Kings for the full scoop!

 You know what's better than receiving a nice bouquet of flowers?
 Getting super cool recycled flowers that last all summer, like these ones shown on Plum Pudding!